Helena Rose says...

 I found a casting call on Stage 32 for extras by Matthew and his company m & s Marshall productions for his short film “Tuned In”.
 I replied hastily.
 Sure, I couldn’t really put an extra role on my resume, but it was a chance at local work!
 I hoped it would be my way into the industry, maybe build me some connections, and boy was I right.

 Through this fabulous group of people I have achieved valuable experience and practice; made new friends, connections and gained insight into the world “behind the scenes”.
 I have played a high school student, a medical attendant, the role of complex older ‘student’, Alicia, who is witness to bullying in a high school.
 I have also played the emotional role of “Whitney” in “In Limbo” and fun “Candy” in “Summer of Discovery”.
+Experience a marriage fall apart through the eyes of Kaitlyn a nurse in “Blue Love” and found love in “Not Ready”.
+I have also branched into the technical side as co-writer and co-producer of “Blue Love”.

 Everyone wants to help out, everyone is local and volunteer based, and it just leaves so much room for creative input and learning different parts of what it takes to film a movie.
 Their eagerness to bring in youth opens up opportunities I wish I had in high school, and I’m endlessly grateful to have it now.